We're going to be talking about, we're going to be talking about Julian Assange.

 All right.

-Uh Julian Paul Assange, born July 3rd, 1971, is an Australian editor.
+Julian Paul Assange, born July 3rd, 1971, is an Australian editor.

-His birthday's right on the corner, actually.
+His birthday's right around the corner, actually.

-Uh Australian editor, publisher, and activist who founded WikiLeaks in 2006.
+Australian editor, publisher, and activist who founded WikiLeaks in 2006.

-He came to international attention in 2010 after WikiLeaks published a series of leaks from Chelsea Manning, a former United States Army Intelligence Analyst, footage of a U.S. airstrike and Baghdad, U.S. military logs from the Afghanistan and Iraq wars and U.S. diplomatic cables.
+He came to international attention in 2010 after Wikileaks published a series of leaks from Chelsea Manning, a former United States Army intelligence analyst, footage of a U.S. airstrike and Baghdad, U.S. military logs from the Afghanistan and Iraq wars, and U.S. diplomatic cables.

 This is Chelsea Manning, guys, right here.

-So we'll just leave it there.
+Okay, so we'll just leave it there.

 We're on YouTube.

-A trans woman, Manning said in 2013, that she had a female gender identity since childhood and wanted to be known as Chelsea Manning.
+A trans woman, Manning, said in 2013 that she had a female gender identity since childhood and wanted to be known as Chelsea Manning.

-Now WikiLeaks, guys, right here, is a nonprofit media organization, a publisher of leaked documents.
+Now, WikiLeaks, guys, right here, is a non-profit media organization, a publisher of leaked documents.

 It has published classified documents and other media provided by anonymous sources.